 - 1. Human & Robot Safety: - a.
 No untethered robot-launched projectiles, other than game pieces, are allowed. - b.
 No tethered projectiles containing metal pieces are allowed. - c.
-No metal pieces are to be used in effectors that move or rotate at high speed. - d.
+No metal pieces or wires are to be used in effectors that move or rotate at high speed. - d.
 No metal protrusions are to be used that are likely to cause electrical or safety risks for other robots (including arms and projectiles). - e.
 Judges will determine how safe a robot is.
 Teams may alert judges to a potential safety or entanglement hazard, but judges will interpret whether or not a robot is safe, needs to be modified, or is not allowed to run. - 2.
 Electrical tape, either black or white, may be used to cover metal pieces that are deemed to otherwise be a safety risk to robots or humans.
 Judges might require this to be done at the game table.
 Note that tape is not allowed to be used for structural purposes. - 3.
-If the Head Judge decides that a robot is not considered safe, then the robot will not be allowed to run until it has been modified.
+If the Head Judge decides that a robot is not considered safe, then the robot will not be allowed to run until it has been modified or it will be removed from the table.